-Was Ariadne "wrong" in "invading" his memories, or was she trying to protect herself and the gang by informing herself of the dangers of Mal's mind and helping him confront his memories and move on?
+Was Ariadne "wrong" in "invading" Cob's memories, or was she trying to protect herself and the gang by informing herself of the dangers of Dom's mind and helping him confront his memories and move on?
 It's more complicated than mere secret-keeping.

-Harsher in Hindsight: Robert Fischer's father is dying of a long-term illness and passes away before the Inception begins.
+Robert Fischer's father is dying of a long-term illness and passes away before the Inception begins.
 Just under seven months after the film was released, the actor (Pete Postlethwaite) lost his second battle with cancer.
+Especially given the persistent rumor that suggests Postlethwaite knew this and told Cillian Murphy right before shooting.
+Those tears Murphy is crying for Postlethwaite are apparently very real.

 There's also a teensy bit of this between Cobb and Fischer during the bathroom scene.

-And for the girls, Mal walking close to Ariadne and asking her if she knows what it's like to be a lover.
-It Makes Sense in Context, but...
+And for the girls, Mal walking close to Ariadne and asking her if she knows what it's like to be a lover (which undoubtedly becomes even stronger in light of Ellen Page coming out in as a lesbian in real life).
+It Makes Sense in Context.

 Launcher of a Thousand Ships: Arthur, if the kink meme page and fanfiction.net are to be believed.
 The usual suspects are (in descending order) Eames (Darlingshipping), Ariadne, Eames and Ariadne, and Cobb.
 Mal, Saito, and occasionally Robert Fischer too, though that's less common.